edwardwardward/CV/README.md

 ## Edward Ward

-Full stack junior web developer.
+Love coding - Full stack junior web developer.
 Just graduated Makers Academy after a growing interest in coding brought on by working as an analyst at a global Startup Accelerator (Startupbootcamp).
-I've got a passion for Blockchain and have been researching the space for over a year - My Makers final project was a full stack Ethereum Dapp and recently [blogged on the subject](https://medium.com/@Edward.Ward_53210/apps-vs-dapps-71252543e734)
+Have a passion for Blockchain and been researching the space for over a year - My Makers final project was a full stack Ethereum Dapp and recently [blogged on the subject](https://medium.com/@Edward.Ward_53210/apps-vs-dapps-71252543e734)

-addition to what I've learnt at Makers I've also independently learned Python and been inspired by blockchain & digital currencies to learn the native language of Ethereum: solidity.

-PROJECTS:
+### PROJECTS:

 | Name                       | Description                                                                   | Technologies                     |  Testing                           |
 | -------------------------- |:-----------------------------------------------------------------------------:|:-------------------|-------------------|